jbehave/jbehave-core/README.md

 ## Related

-See also the <jbehave-web> sister project for web extensions to JBehave, and <jbehave-tutorial> for a decent example of JBehave testing a web application.
+See also the [jbehave-web](jbehave-web) sister project for web extensions to JBehave, and [jbehave-tutorial](jbehave-tutorial) for a decent example of JBehave testing of a web application.

 ## License